saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 009.md

 ---

-- [[Tabletop/Campaigns/And A Thousand Years More/Characters/Party/Lux\|I]] make sure to get the [[Tabletop/Campaigns/And A Thousand Years More/Characters/Enemies/Anton\|gorilla]] drunk in order to be able to make escape. #Character #Event
+- [[Tabletop/Campaigns/And A Thousand Years More/Characters/Party/Lux\|I]] make sure to get the [[Tabletop/Campaigns/And A Thousand Years More/Characters/Enemies/Anton\|gorilla]] drunk in order to be able to make my escape. #Character #Event

 ---